The Transport Finance Law Review: Malta

 Although the ARA had already catered for the IDERA enforcement procedure, the relevant provisions have been amended in order to outline the procedure with more clarity and insert deadlines.
 Prior to the amendments, the ARA did not specify how many IDERAs could be registered and by whom.
 These amendments clarify that only one IDERA can be registered and it has to be issued by the registrant, which is usually the operator of the aircraft.
 Furthermore, the law states that upon the enforcement of an IDERA, the IDERA shall be acted upon by the Civil Aviation Directorate; in other words, that the aircraft is deregistered at all times without the Civil Aviation Directorate having to enter into the merits of the case, unless there is an international interest that ranks higher in priority to the registered IDERA.

 A new warrant has been introduced whereby an aircraft or vessel owner or any mortgagee can request the issuance of a warrant of ejection or expulsion, so that the operator or lessee, or other occupants of the vessel or aircraft, must leave the aircraft or vessel within a specific time.
 This complements the already existing warrant of arrest.

 iii Trends and outlook for the future

-Malta aims to consolidate its position as the largest flag in the EU in terms of registered tonnage, but also to maintain the high standards it embraces and has become reputed for with shipowners, charterers and financiers.
+Malta aims to consolidate its position as the largest flag in the European Union in terms of registered tonnage, but also to maintain the high standards it embraces and has become reputed for with shipowners, charterers and financiers.
 Malta will continue to be an active advocate of maritime affairs both at the IMO as well as the EU level, and will continue to fine tune its legislation from time to time to adequately meet international standards and demands.

 1 Matthew Xerri and Caroline Risiott are senior associates at Ganado Advocates.